Grossman Burn Foundation Co-Founder Charged With Murder In Westlake Village Crash That Killed 2 Young Brothers

-LOS ANGELES (CBSLA) – A Hidden Hills woman has been charged with murder for a hit-and-run crash this past September which killed two young brothers.
+LOS ANGELES (CBSLA) – A Hidden Hills philanthropist has been charged with murder for a hit-and-run crash this past September which killed two young brothers.

 On the night of Sept.
 29, Mark and Jacob Iskander, ages 11 and 8, were in a crosswalk at the intersection of Triunfo Canyon Road and Saddle Mountain Drive when they were struck and killed by a speeding Mercedes while on a walk with their family.